Chart Color Schemes

 Health outcomes in Evatt are marginally below the national average with common health conditions slightly more prevalent than average across both younger and older age cohorts

-Evatt's health indicators show below-average results with common health conditions slightly more prevalent than average across both younger and older age groups.
+Evatt's health indicators show below-average outcomes with common conditions slightly more prevalent than average across both younger and older age groups.

-Approximately 59% of Evatt's total population of 3,216 people have private health cover, which is exceptionally high.
-The most common medical conditions in the area are mental health issues affecting 10.3% of residents and asthma impacting 9.2%.
-In comparison, 67.0% of Evatt residents declare themselves completely clear of medical ailments, compared to 68.1% across the Australian Capital Territory.
-The area has 15.5% of residents aged 65 and over, totaling 849 people.
-Health outcomes among seniors in Evatt are above average and perform better than the general population in health metrics.
+Private health cover is exceptionally high at approximately 59% of the total population (3,216 people).
+The most prevalent medical conditions are mental health issues and asthma, affecting 10.3 and 9.2% of residents respectively.
+67.0% of residents claim to be completely clear of medical ailments, compared to 68.1% in the Australian Capital Territory.
+As of 2021, 15.5% of Evatt's population is aged 65 and over (849 people).
+Health outcomes among seniors are above average, performing better than the general population in health metrics.

 Frequently Asked Questions - Health